The Elephant Can’t Fit in the Room

 Diversity of Thought

-If diversity is an important part of the work culture, then a diversity of thought in the way of politics and religion are part of the mix.
-Our culture is evolving.
+American culture is ever-evolving with a mix of cultural backgrounds in our neighborhoods and at work.
 Sensitivity to others is at an all-time high.
 Political correctness has gone overboard; what once may have been considered a harmless remark might now be interpreted as divisive, offensive, or hate speech or cause for legal reprisal.
 Rather than walk on egg shells, some companies are opening a channel for political discussions, with this imperative in mind: Neither side is right or wrong.

 Humans and Morality